 Legal nurse consultants in private practice must develop a multi-faceted business plan that includes an adequate budget for office rent, marketing costs, travel expenses, cost of office equipment and supplies, liability and other insurance premiums, necessary non-billable activities, employee salaries and benefits, and many others.

-Part Six How Do I Become A Legal Nurse Consultant?
+Part Five How to Become a Legal Nurse Consultant

 If legal nurse consulting is your goal, you must first become a registered nurse.
 To do so, you must take the following steps: